john-azzaro/Study-Mongoose/README.md

 <br>

-## How do you connect with MongoDB using Mongoose?
+## How do you configure Mongoose ?

 <dl>